ryaale/belgian-health-interview-survey-analysis/README.md

-# An Analysis of the Belgian Health Information Survey and Sampling Techniques
+# A Statistical Analysis of the Belgian Health Information Survey and Sampling Techniques

 Please find the report above under report.pdf